regal/regal/docs/agents.md

 });
 ```

-Remember, `RoomContents` doesn't have any knowledge of adjacent rooms?
-We'd have to workaround this somehow, maybe through using a lookup table:
+Remember, `RoomContents` doesn't have any knowledge of adjacent rooms.
+We'd have to work around this somehow, maybe through using a lookup table:

 ```ts
 const roomDataMap = new Map<String, RoomContents>();